mpike91/Giphy-Party/README.md

 Users can remove all images with the Remove Images button.
 This also clears all keys from the gifCollection object, thus allowing a user to "start fresh."

-Practiced basicac layout using Bootstrap.
+Practiced basic layout using Bootstrap.
 Also made page size-responsive, collapsing the form for small screens into a column.